Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 Maybe tell the people paying you to put lipstick on a genocide to stop killing them.

-And then Van Jones replied, Yeah, I messed up on this one.
+And then Van Jones replied, yeah, I messed up on this one.

-And I'm sorry, I was trying to raise awareness about foreign adversaries creating chaos online, which is undermining democracy everywhere.
+I was trying to raise awareness about foreign adversaries creating chaos online, which is undermining democracy everywhere.

-But what I said was easily misunderstood, and the way I said it was filed out insensitive.
+But what I said was easily misunderstood.

 Babies are dying every day in Gaza.

-Who why are they dying?
+Why are they dying?

 Who's killing them?